MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

   > [!CAUTION]
   > Running Defender for Endpoint on Linux side by side with other `fanotify`-based security solutions is not supported.
 It can lead to unpredictable results, including hanging the operating system.
 If there are any other applications on the system that use `fanotify` in blocking mode, applications are listed in the `conflicting_applications` field of the `mdatp health` command output.
 The Linux **FAPolicyD** feature uses `fanotify` in blocking mode, and is therefore unsupported when running Defender for Endpoint in active mode.
 You can still safely take advantage of Defender for Endpoint on Linux EDR functionality after configuring the antivirus functionality Real Time Protection Enabled to [Passive mode](linux-preferences.md#enforcement-level-for-antivirus-engine).

-- Disk space: 2 GB

-  > [!NOTE]
-  > An additional 2 GB disk space might be needed if cloud diagnostics are enabled for crash collections.

-- /opt/microsoft/mdatp/sbin/wdavdaemon requires executable permission.
-For more information, see "Ensure that the daemon has executable permission" in [Troubleshoot installation issues for Microsoft Defender for Endpoint on Linux](linux-support-install.md).

-- Cores: 2 minimum, 4 preferred

-- Memory: 1 GB minimum, 4 preferred

-    > [!NOTE]
-    > Please make sure that you have free disk space in /var.

 - List of supported filesystems for RTP, Quick, Full and Custom Scan.

   |RTP, Quick, Full Scan| Custom Scan|